-A FALSE STATEMENT OR MATERIAL OMISSION MADE IN CONNECTION WITH THIS SUBMISSION IS SUFFICIENT CAUSE FOR DENIAL OF CERTIFICATION, DECERTIFICATION, OR SUSPENSION OR DEBARMENT PROCEEDINGS, AND MAY SUBJECT THE PERSON OR ENTITY MAKING THE FALSE STATEMENT TO ANY AND ALL CIVIL AND CRIMINAL PENALTIES AVAILABLE UNDER FEDERAL AND STATE LAW.

-I (full name printed), declare under penalty of perjury that I am (title) of the firm , all of the foregoing information and statements submitted for eligibility are true, correct, and complete to the best of my knowledge.
-The responses include all material information necessary to fully and accurately identify and explain the operations, capabilities and pertinent history of the named firm as well as the ownership, control, and affiliations thereof.
+A FALSE STATEMENT OR MATERIAL OMISSION MADE IN CONNECTION WITH THIS SUBMISSION IS SUFFICIENT CAUSE FOR DENIAL OF CERTIFICATION, DECERTIFICATION, OR SUSPENSION OR DEBARMENT PROCEEDINGS, AND MAY SUBJECT THE PERSON OR ENTITY MAKING THE FALSE STATEMENT TO ANY AND ALL CIVIL AND CRIMINAL PENALTIES AVAILABLE UNDER FEDERAL AND STATE LAW. (full name printed), declare or subcontract will be grounds for terminating any contract under penalty of perjury that I am \ (title) of the or subcontract which may be awarded; denial or all of the foregoing decertification; suspension and debarment; and for initiating action under federal and/or state law. information and statements submitted for eligibility are true. correct, and complete to the best of my knowledge.
+The responses include all material information necessary to I declare that I am a socially and economically fully and accurately identify and explain the operations, disadvantaged individual who is an owner of the abovecapabilities and pertinent history of the named firm as well referenced firm seeking certification as a Disadvantaged as the ownership, control, and affiliations thereof.
+Business Enterprise or Airport Concession Disadvantaged Business Enterprise.
+In support of my application, I declare I recognize that the information submitted in this material is that I am a member of one or more of the following groups. and that I have held myself out as a member of the group(s): (Check all that apply):